Farmers bank on sowing and reaping. They throw wheat kernels onto the tilled soil to see new plants shooting up.

 Now imagine you and me being a kernel of wheat.
 We sit somewhere in storage having a conversation.
 Our names are (for lack of a better idea) Kern and Vern.

-Jesus is a great illustrator.
-Instead of lengthy explanations He gives us an analogy: the power of a single grain is unlocked when it dies in a seedbed.
+A wonderful storyteller and illustrator, Jesus gives us a great analogy instead of lengthy explanations: the power of a single grain unlocked in a seedbed.
 There are 50 kernels of wheat in one head of wheat.
 Once buried in the ground, a grain of wheat produces 50 times more grain, which is a 5000% increase.

 Jesus lets us in on a little secret: Solely focused on protecting our own interests, we will arrive at a dead end.
 Regardless whether we make it in this world and are a professional success story, this is no replacement for knowing our Creator.
 In His kingdom our generosity more than just pays off – it multiplies many times over.
 Loving the Lord, our ability to love grows exponentially.
 Dying to ourselves, we experience the quality of eternal life.

 2 thoughts on “John 12:24-25: “Very truly I tell you, unless a kernel of wheat falls to the ground and dies, it remains only a single seed.
 But if it dies, it produces many seeds.
 Anyone who loves their life will lose it, while anyone who hates their life in this world will keep it for eternal life.””